ammrie/workshopNetLogo/docs/index.md

 ## Goals
 At the end of the workshop you:
-* know the approach of modeling systems in geography education and can refelect on its relevance for polish educational goals
+* know the approach of modeling systems in geography education and can refelect on its relevance for Polish educational goals
 * can handle the NetLogo interface and use models from the NetLogo library
-* are able to refelct on NetLogos potential for a Geography lessons
+* are able to refelct on NetLogos potential for a geography lessons

 ## Survey
 At the end of the workshop I will ask you to fill out this [survey](